rokath/trice/docs/TraceWithTrice.md

 ###  5.9. <a name='Targetandhosttimestamps'></a>Target and host timestamps

-Enable target timestamps with a variable you want inside [triceConfig.h](../test/MDK-ARM_STM32G071RB/Core/Inc/triceConfig.h).
+Enable target timestamps with a variable you want inside [triceConfig.h](../test/F030R8/Core/Inc/triceConfig.h).
 This adds a 32-bit value to each *Trice* sequence, which carries than the system clock, a millisecond second or an other event counter.
 The **trice** tool will automatically recognize and display them in a default mode you can control.
 If several `TRICE` macros form a single line, the **trice** tool only displays the target timestamp of the first `TRICE` macro.

 Embedded devices often lack a real-time clock and some scenarios can last for weeks.
 Therefore the **trice** tool precedes each *Trice* line with a PC timestamp, if not disabled.
 This is the *Trice* reception time on the PC, what can be some milliseconds later than the target *Trice* event.

 ###  5.10. <a name='Targetsourcecodelocation'></a>Target source code location

 Some developers like to see the `filename.c` and `line` in front of each log line for quick source location.
-During `trice u` a file `li.json` is generated containing the location information.
+During `trice i` a file `li.json` is generated containing the location information.
 If `trice log` finds this file, filename and line number are displayed in front of each log line, otherwise not.

 Because software is a matter of change it could happen you get obsolete information this way.
 Therefore the **trice** tool log option `-showID` exists to display the *Trice* ID in front of each log line what gives a more reliable way for event localization in some cases.
 Also you can get it for free, because no target code is needed for that.